 Who’s eligible for a reverse mortgage?

-Reverse mortgages aren’t available to just anyone.
-You’ll need to meet the following criteria to be eligible:
+Reverse mortgages have strict requirements.
+You’ll need to meet the following criteria:

-- Must be at least age 62 or older
+- Must be at least 62 years or older

 - The home must be your primary residence